Our Whole Lives

 The OWL curriculum covers human development, relationships, personal skills, sexual behavior, sexual health and society and culture.
 Children and youth receive accurate facts about anatomy, and explore how sexuality relates to their values.
 They also learn how to build their interpersonal skills, and gain understanding of the spiritual and emotional aspects of sexuality.

-Parents and caregivers concurrently gain skills, confidence, and practice in talking with their children about sexuality.
+Parents and caregivers are kept informed and connected as their child’s first and primary sexuality educator.
+Parents have the opportunity to gain skills, confidence, and practice in talking with their children about sexuality.

-The curriculum values and promotes self-worth, sexual health, responsibility, and inclusivity.
-Programs address healthy sexual relationships, gender and sexual orientation, equality, sexual harassment, sexualization and media awareness.
+The curriculum values and promotes self-worth, sexual health, responsibility, justice and inclusivity.
+Programs address healthy relationships, gender, sexual orientation, sexuality, equality, consent, sexual harassment, sexualization, media awareness, and decision making.